lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* Only the owner can call this function.
+- Only the owner can call this function.
-* `newQuorum` MUST be greater than 0, less than or equal to the number of members, and not equal to the current `quorum` value.
+- `newQuorum` MUST be greater than 0, less than or equal to the number of members, and not equal to the current `quorum` value.

+---

-## Contract: TiebreakerCoreCommittee
+## Contract: `TiebreakerCoreCommittee`

 `TiebreakerCoreCommittee` is a smart contract that extends the `HashConsensus` and `ProposalsList` contracts to manage the scheduling of proposals and the resuming of sealable contracts through a consensus-based mechanism.
 It interacts with a DualGovernance contract to execute decisions once consensus is reached.

+---

-### Function: TiebreakerCoreCommittee.scheduleProposal
+### Function: `TiebreakerCoreCommittee.scheduleProposal`

 ```solidity
 function scheduleProposal(uint256 proposalId)